Cazenovia Lake is a medium sized lake located in Madison County in the Village of Cazenovia.

 Largemouth bass and chain pickerel are the main gamefish found in the lake.
 There are also some smallmouth bass and an occasional walleye caught in the lake.
 Though walleye are rare, when one is caught it's usually very large, over 10 pounds.
 For largemouth bass try along the shore line and weed edges with Senko style baits, rubber worms and crankbaits or over the vegetation with spinnerbaits.
 There is a sunken Island (or hump) about halfway up on the east side that's a good location for panfish and bass.
 Try anchoring and fishing minnows or worms on the edge of the hump or tossing topwater baits over the hump.
 Chain pickerel can be caught on spinnerbaits, crankbaits and minnows fished along the many weed edges.
 The north end of Cazenovia Lake is a very popular ice fishing location for black crappie and bluegill.
 For the bluegills, try fishing during the day with small jigs tipped with spikes in 10 to 15 feet of water.
 Night anglers do well on the black crappie with small minnows fished from just below the ice to just off bottom.
 Just remember the State Park closes at 9:00 PM.
 Yellow perch are also found in the lake but are more elusive then the bluegills or crappies.
 Rock bass are often overlooked by anglers but are plentiful in the lake.

-Cazenovia Lake is a 1,165 acres lake located in the Town of Cazenovia, Madison County.
-Two fisheries surveys were conducted on the lake during the summer of 2012.
-The first was a two-night electrofishing survey in May (survey number 712007), and second was a two-day gill netting survey in July (survey number 712009).
-These were the first DEC fisheries surveys on the lake since the 1950's.
-Surveys had not been done because of lack of public access to the lake.
-However, access has improved in recent years prompting the Department to again consider active fishery management of the lake.
+DEC began to actively manage Cazenovia Lake in 2012 due to improvements in access to the lake.
+Two surveys were done in 2012: an electrofishing survey in May and a gill net survey in July.
 One of the prime objectives for the surveys was to address the issue of restarting a DEC walleye stocking program in the lake, which last occurred in 1977.
 Additionally, another objective was to develop a picture of the overall fish community of the lake.
 In total 1,281 fish were caught, representing 17 species.
 Largemouth bass were the most numerous with 484 caught, 38% of catch, followed by 190 yellow perch, 155 bluegill, 151 pumpkinseed sunfish, 52 walleye, and 50 smallmouth bass.
 The number of walleye caught during the gill netting survey was surprising, as Cazenovia Lake has not been legally stocked with walleye since 1989.
 Catch per unit effort (CPUE) ranged from zero to 18 fish/net with a mean of 6.25 fish/net.
 The bulk of the catch was comprised of two year old walleye in the 290-329 mm range (70% of catch).

 Based on the abundance and other population characteristic of the species sampled, there appears to be no need to change any sportfish regulations at this time.